 Sappho of Lesbos

-The azure folds of the Aegean Sea rolled on beneath scattered clouds.
-Day breaking in shifting shades of ochre and peach.
-The south wind descended over the coastal waters, swathes of golden sand, and on to where the olive groves pushed their way down to the sea.
-From here it wheeled upwards.
-Tracing the ancient donkey trails over rugged mountains.
-Through pine clad hillsides, and up, over fertile valleys, and fields brimming with clover.
+The azure folds of the Aegean Sea rolled on, beneath scattered clouds.
+Day was breaking, in shifting shades of ochre and peach.
+The south wind descended over the coastal waters, swathes of golden sand and on, to where the olive groves pushed their way down to the sea.
+From here, it wheeled upwards, tracing the ancient donkey trails over rugged mountains and on, through pine-clad hillsides and up, over fertile valleys, and fields, brimming with clover.

-Below, a miller and a nobleman stood together on a bridge.
-They were childhood friends, meeting today on the morning of their respective weddings.
+Below, a miller and a nobleman stood together, on a bridge.
+They were childhood friends, meeting today, on the morning of their respective weddings.
 Watching the swans pass on by, they pledged their future children in marriage to each other.

-The seasons turned, until, a year later, the nobleman’s wife gave birth to a little girl.
+The seasons turned until, a year later, the nobleman”s wife gave birth to a little girl.
 Wrapped in fragrant honeysuckle, they named her Tabitha, meaning beauty, and to her name she stayed true.
-While on that same night, when the moon was rising over the furrowed fields, the miller’s wife gave birth.
-Yet it was sorrow, not joy that washed through them.
-For their child was not a boy, but a dusty feathered cygnet.
-They turned away from him, the villagers whispering behind closed doors, but Tabitha, alone, adored him.
-During the years that followed they spent each and every day together, until he grew into a beautiful white swan.
+On that same night, when the moon was rising over the furrowed fields, the miller”s wife also gave birth.
+Yet, it was sorrow, not joy, that washed through them.
+For their child was not a boy, but a dusty-feathered cygnet.
+They turned away from him, the villagers whispered behind closed doors, but Tabitha, alone, adored him.
+During the years that followed they spent each and every day together, until he grew into a beautiful, white swan.

-One afternoon, when the swan was watching his father in the olive grove, he saw Tabitha’s father walk by.
-Hastily he hid behind the windmill, and overheard them speak of the oath they once had pledged.
-Later that evening, he petitioned his father to keep his promise, and with sadness in his eyes, he left for the nobleman’s house.
-Bound by their oath, they consented.
-Tabitha’s mother weeping bitterly as the morning star rose over the mountains.
+One afternoon, when the swan was watching his father in the olive grove, he saw Tabitha”s father walk by.
+Hastily, he hid behind the windmill, and overheard them speak of the oath they once had pledged.
+Later that evening, he petitioned his father to keep his promise and, with sadness in his eyes, his father left for the nobleman”s house.
+Bound by their oaths, they both consented, whilst Tabitha”s mother wept bitterly, as the morning star rose over the mountains.

-On the morning of the wedding, Tabitha wandered through an orange grove.
-The sun pouring down its golden honey over her.
+On the morning of the wedding, Tabitha wandered through an orange grove, the sun pouring down its golden honey over her.
 She smelt the sweet scent of the blossom, and entwined its creamy petals in her hair.

-After the ceremony, oil lamps were lit in the stone alcoves of the walled garden.
-Crimson Bougainvillea cascading over a little cottage into which the couple entered.
+After the ceremony, oil lamps were lit in the stone alcoves of the walled garden, and crimson Bougainvillea cascaded over a little cottage, into which the couple entered.
 Closing the chamber door softly behind him, the swan unfurled his wings.
-Snow white feathers falling away to reveal a shy, dark haired youth, with almond shaped eyes and a beaming smile upon his lips.
+Snow white feathers fell away, to reveal a shy, dark-haired youth, with almond-shaped eyes, and a beaming smile upon his lips.

 “Who are you?”
-Tabitha asked as she took a step back, and removed her golden crown.
+Tabitha asked, as she took a step back, and removed her golden crown.

 “Why, Anteros.
 Your husband.”
-He said, taking his hand in her own.
-“Every night when we close the door I will become a man until the sun rises, and I will be a swan once more.
-If you can keep my secret for fifteen days, I will lose my feathers and be a man forever.
+He said, taking her hand in his own.
+“Every night, when we close the door, I will become a man until the sun rises, and then I will be a swan once more.
+If you can keep my secret for fifteen days, I will lose my feathers, and be a man forever.
 But, if you cannot, then I will disappear.
 Such is the cruel destiny which the fates have spun for me.”

 She moved forwards, running her fingers through his hair, her eyes glittering with happiness.
 “I will of course keep your secret.”
 She paused, “Wait though, can I tell my mother?”